Eipusino/CalamityMurasama/README.md

 Murasama is made by Calamity Mod, I HAVE NO ownership over it nor its assets nor code.

 Calamity Mod Public repo:https://github.com/CalamityTeam/CalamityModPublic

+icon_workshop.gif:
+This file is took from Official Calamity Mod Wiki.

+This gif is refer to a method from https://steamcommunity.com/sharedfiles/filedetails/?id=2936720761 for upload to workshop.